Sage-Bionetworks-Challenges/ICGC-TCGA-DREAM-Mutation-Calling-challenge-tools/README.md

 For all submissions
 * The file must end with .vcf or .vcf.gz
-* All variants must be marked somatic as per methods defined in the spec (wither using the FORMAT field or the INFO field).
+* All variants must be marked somatic as per methods defined in the spec (preferably using the SOMATIC tag in the INFO field).
 * No whitespaces in fields, fields must be tab-delimited (this is also in the spec, but it's a common reason for the vcf parser to fail).